vyos/vyos-documentation/docs/installation/install.rst

 ========

 VyOS can also be installed through PXE.
-This is a more complex installation method which allows deploying VyOS through the network.
+This is a more complex installation method that allows deploying VyOS through the network.

 **Requirements**